Save the Date!

 - Snow Plow Sam: Designed to help the Pre-School age skater develop the preliminary coordination and strength necessary to maneuver on the ice.
 For ages 3-5.

-- Basic Skills 1-8: The “BASIC (skating) SKILLS” are fundamental to the sport.
+- Basic Skills 1-6 and Pre-Free Skate (combination of Basic 7 and 8): The “BASIC (skating) SKILLS” are fundamental to the sport.
 The eight levels of the program introduce the fundamental skating moves: forward skating, backward skating, stops, edges, crossovers, three turns, mohawks.
 These skills are essential elements to becoming a strong figure skater or hockey player.

 - Speed Skating: The Speed Skating Program is for skaters wanting to learn the fundamentals of Speed Skating.
 The Speed Skating track introduces beginning speed skating techniques to skaters who have learned the basic skating fundamentals in Basic Skills 1-4.
 Skaters will be ready for racing after completing the Speed 1-6 badge levels.
 Speed Skating is led by 2-time US Olympian Dan Weinstein.